 What does sumac taste like?

-Like fresh lemons, ground sumac is tart and slightly sweet, making it a perfect way to add acidity to any meal without citrus.
+Like fresh lemons, ground sumac is tart and slightly sweet, making it a perfect way to add acidity without citrus.

 More Salad Recipes: